-II.
+III.
 Before the Beginning

-Patient Population
+Client Population

-The target patient population for the Orientation Group is all persons newly admitted to the Bellevue/NYU Program for Survivors of Torture.
-The intervention is designed for adult clients (over 18 years of age) who have a history of torture or exposure to wartime trauma.
-These experiences include but are not limited to beatings about the head, beating on the soles of the feet, immersion of the head in water, electrocution of the genitals, burning, exposure to extreme cold, extreme deprivation (e.g., lack of food and water for days), interrogations, and rape and sexual humiliation.
-In the past, clients in the program have hailed from 80 nations in every region of the world, and have fled persecution for any number of reasons related to torture and persecution.
-This has included persecution based on political involvement, religion, ethnic group membership, and sexual orientation.
+The target population for the Orientation Group is persons recently admitted to PSOT.
+The intervention is designed for adult clients (18 years of age and older) who have a history of torture, significant human rights abuses, or exposure to wartime trauma, as well as loss of community and support system.
+The experiences they have endured include but are not limited to physical and sexual torture, including beatings about the head, beating on the soles of the feet, immersion of the head in water, electrocution of the genitals, burning, exposure to extreme cold, extreme deprivation (e.g., lack of food and water for days) and rape and sexual humiliation, psychological torture including interrogations, intimidation, mock executions, threats to friends and family, and loss and separation from loved ones.
+Since PSOT opened its doors in 1995, its clients have hailed from close to 100 nations in every region of the world, having fled persecution for any number of reasons related to torture and persecution.
+This has included persecution based on race, religion, nationality, political opinion, or membership in a particular social group, such as ethnicity, gender, and sexual orientation, as well as war trauma.
+They report loss of community, isolation, disruptive trauma symptoms, difficulty navigating the city and the systems of the city, and confusion about the asylum process and their rights as immigrants.
+From PSOT, they seek support on their path from surviving to thriving.

-Therapist Characteristics and Tasks
+Leader Characteristics and Tasks

 There will be two leaders for each Orientation Group.
-These will be mostly masters and doctoral level graduate students who serve as program externs and interns.
-In the past, these practitioners have been drawn primarily from area universities (e.g., NYU, CUNY, Columbia, Adelphi, etc.), although some have come from other areas (e.g., Boston University).
-Each leader will receive special training and supervision for the Orientation Group.
-As with any psychotherapeutic work with this population, group leaders need to be compassionate, caring and open to addressing all patient concerns, especially the more painful and anxiety provoking topics mentioned in Patient Population above.
+Co-leaders will primarily be masters and doctoral level graduate students who serve as program trainees.
+These practitioners have been drawn primarily from area universities (e.g., NYU, CUNY, Columbia, Adelphi, etc.), although some have come from other areas (e.g., Boston University).
+Each leader will receive specialized training and supervision for the Orientation Group from Licensed Clinical Staff.
+As with any psychotherapeutic work with this population, group leaders need to be compassionate, caring and open to addressing all participants' concerns, especially the more painful and anxiety provoking topics mentioned in Client Population above.

-There are several tasks to be discussed by co-leaders.
 Before beginning the group, it is important to determine who will be responsible for the following:

-- 1. finding and preparing an interpreter; (e.g. providing interpreter with a copy of this manual; See FAQs below) - 2. contacting patients and scheduling a room, - 3. scheduling guest speakers
+- 1. finding and preparing an interpreter if needed; (e.g. providing interpreter with a copy of this manual; See FAQs below)

+- 2. contacting clients

+- 3. scheduling a private conference room

+- 4. scheduling guest speakers